onflow/fcl-dev-wallet/README.md

 ```
 ## Startup Options

 The following startup options can be configured (defaults shown).
-If you're using `docker-compose` these configuration values are defined in the [`docker-compose.yml`](https://github.com/onflow/fcl-dev-wallet/docker-compose.yml) file.
+If you're using DockerCompose, these configuration values are defined in [`docker-compose.yml`](docker-compose.yml).

 ```bash
 docker run ghcr.io/onflow/fcl-dev-wallet:latest \